nmshd/documentation/_docs_integrate/40-connector-operations.md

 ## Backup & Recovery

-All of the Connector data is stored in a MongoDB compatible databse.
+All of the Connector data is stored in a MongoDB compatible database.
 Therefore we suggest you to use [MongoDB replicas](https://www.mongodb.com/basics/replication) in a productive setup, to avoid having data loss.

 Additionally, offline backups of the replicas might make sense.
 For backup and recovery methods visit the official [MongoDB docs](https://docs.mongodb.com/manual/core/backups/).
 These backups might come in handy if the data within the database was compromised.